IamSreeman/IamSreeman.github.io/pages/collections/projects.md

 ##### String dual of 2D QCD (Jan 2025-Present)

 *Advisor: Prof. Ofer Aharony, Weizmann Institute of Science*
-- Understanding the precise worldsheet theory that is dual to 2D QCD with massive quarks
+- Finding and understanding the precise worldsheet theory that is dual to 2D QCD with massive quarks

 ##### Quantum covariant bit threads (Oct 2023-Present)